JetBrains/intellij-sdk-docs/reference_guide/messaging_infrastructure.md

 # Broadcasting

 Message buses can be organised into hierarchies.
-Moreover, *IntelliJ IDEA* has them already:
+Moreover, the *IntelliJ Platform* has them already:

 ![Standard hierarchy](img/standard-hierarchy.png)